-Allan Goes is a 6th degree black belt in Brazilian Jiu Jitsu who was part of the famous team led by Carlson Gracie which ruled competitive BJJ in the late 1980s/early 1990s.
-Allan Goes also became an important representative of the club in MMA events throughout the world when the focus of the Carlson Gracie Academy shifted to cage fighting, he was also one of the first Brazilians to bring Carlson Gracie’s style of Jiu Jitsu to the United States.
+Allan Góes is a 6th degree black belt in Brazilian Jiu Jitsu (BJJ) who was part a famous team that ruled the sport in the late 1980s/early 1990s, led by Carlson Gracie.
+Allan Goes was also a pioneer mixed martial arts (MMA) fighter, having competed in promotions all around the world, when the focus of the Carlson Gracie Academy shifted to cage fighting.
+Góes was also one of the first of Carlson Gracie’s students to bring the famous CGA style of grappling to the United States.

 Allan Goes Jiu Jitsu